ironslob/ironslob.github.io/_posts/2020-08-06-escaping-the-nosql-trap.md

 pipeline to allow you to track user events, and model their behaviour in a way that allows you to understand how they use your platform, and where they aren't engaging in a way you'd like.
-This is costly as you'll need a team of people to build this, you'll need new skills, and it's an entire product and team in itself.
-When the business reaches a certain scale you're likely to want a "real" data pipeline to allow a separate team to run their analytics autonomously, and experiments without reliance on product changes, but it's a significant cost and your choices are few.
-Not an ideal situation to be in - particularly one that's avoidable.
+This is costly as you'll need a team of people to build this, you'll need new skills, and it's an entire product in itself.
+Resources you could spend elsewhere.

 Whichever method you choose you cannot regain what you've lost - data about how your customers have been performing before now.
 You might be able to normalise